twotoasters/braintree_ios/braintree/BTEncryption/README.md

 Because we are using asymmetric encryption, you will be unable to decrypt the data you have encrypted using your public encryption key.
 Only the Braintree Gateway will be able to decrypt these encrypted values.
 This means that `encryptedValue` is now safe to pass through your servers to be used in the Server-to-Server API of one of our client libraries.

-## Retrieving your Encryption Key

-When Client-Side encryption is enabled for your Braintree Gateway account, a key pair is generated and you are given a specially formatted version of the public key.

 ## Encrypting Values from UITextFields